Pause the show you’re watching for just a sec.

 So get in touch with your inner child, or if you have kids, you can sit down with them and watch a show together, like “Dora la Exploradora.“

 You can then move on to thrillers, horror and action series or films.
-Action films are plot-based and very visual, therefore they will often explain the main plot points various times to make sure the audience is following.
+Action films are plot-based and very visual, therefore they’ll often explain the main plot points at various times to make sure the audience is following.

 Series such as “CSI” and “Missing,” which exist in their own formats in almost every country, often use familiar templates which follow the same pattern so you get a feel for what’s going on quickly.

-When you are ready to turn up the heat, drama and dark humor are perhaps the most difficult to understand for their use of puns and double-meaning or situation and culture-specific language.
+When you’re ready to turn up the heat, drama and dark humor are perhaps the most difficult to understand for their use of puns and double-meaning or situation and culture-specific language.

 Films and series (think “Breaking Bad” or “The Wire”) rooted in underground or minority cultures can also provide a great challenge, as the accents are thick and a lot of slang is used.
-They are a great source of cultural knowledge and provide excellent practice with different accents.
+They’re a great source of cultural knowledge and provide excellent practice with different accents.

-Here some additional techniques you can employ to maximize your screen time.
+Here are some additional techniques you can employ to maximize your screen time.

 This helps mostly with getting a “feel” for how a language sounds.
-This is, however, an important step which helps with general understanding and also speaking and pronunciation.
+This is, however, an important step that helps with your general understanding and also speaking and pronunciation.

 If you do have a tendency to panic, it can be extremely helpful to watch that same episode or film dubbed or subtitled in your own language first.
 Then a few days later, watch it again in the original language.
 That way you know the story and you can relax better.

 Finally, turn off the subtitles and watch the segment again.
-Congratulate yourself on how much more you are now understanding!
+Congratulate yourself on how much more you’re now understanding!

-If are feeling particularly productive, you can go one step further and use digital recording tools—such as Audacity—to record segments from TV shows or films.
+If you’re feeling particularly productive, you can go one step further and use digital recording tools—such as Audacity—to record segments from TV shows or films.